enkodellc/blazorboilerplate/README.md

 [![MIT](https://img.shields.io/github/license/SamProf/MatBlazor.svg)](LICENSE)
 [![Gitter](https://badges.gitter.im/BlazorBoilerplate/community.svg)](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-## Goal
+## Goals
-To create boilerplate Blazor code that includes the most common functionality for an app that is lean yet powerful for anyone to start their own project rapidly.
+- To create a boilerplate with Blazor / Razor components that includes the most common functionality for an app that is lean yet powerful for anyone to start their own project rapidly.
-A repository that is not controlled by a corporation but by a community.
-Javascript Free!
-So far no Javascript has been written outside of the MatBlazor dependencies.
+- This repository is community driven.
+It is not and never will be controlled by a corporation.
+- Javascript Free or a least limited Javascript code.
+We may us components with JS in them but so far no Javascript has been written specifically for anything in the repository.

 # Live demo
 [Blazor Boilerplate](https://blazorboilerplate.com) - Kick the tires.
 The functionality grows every week.